 Gently remove dust using compressed air.

 Clean off old thermal paste with isopropyl alcohol and a soft, lint-free cloth.
+If you want to clean thermal paste safely, check this guide: Can I Use 70 Alcohol To Clean CPU

 Inspect the CPU for physical damage such as bent pins or worn contacts. - Testing Functionality: